keu/docs/astro/runtime-release-notes.md

 Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Astro project to provide a differentiated data orchestration experience.
 This document provides a summary of all changes made to each available version of Astro Runtime.

 For instructions on how to upgrade, read [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, go to [Astro Release Notes](release-notes.md).
-If you have any questions or a bug to report, reach out to [Astronomer Support](https://support.astronomer.io).
+If you have any questions or a bug to report, reach out to [Astronomer support](https://support.astronomer.io).

 ## Astro Runtime 5.0.4

 - Release date: June 15, 2022
 - Airflow version: 2.3.2

-### Additional Improvements
+### Additional improvements

 - Update `astronomer-providers` to v1.5.0.
 For more information, see the [Astronomer Providers Changelog](https://astronomer-providers.readthedocs.io/en/stable/changelog.html#id1).
-- Add support for Astro Clusters with [Istio](https://istio.io/) enabled.
+- Add support for Astro clusters with [Istio](https://istio.io/) enabled.

 ## Astro Runtime 5.0.3